 Forced outages are unplanned, and can occur at any time.
 These are randomly determined in PLEXOS and differ in each Monte Carlo simulation.
 Ten Monte Carlo simulations are to be conducted for this analysis.
 In each simulation, the frequency with which forced outages occur is determined by the forced outage rate and mean-time-to-repair parameters in the model.
 The outage rates were provided by AEMO, based on three years of historical full and partial outage data and consideration of major outages planned for 2017-18.
+During FY 2016/17 the second unit of Bluewaters power station experienced an extended forced outage lasting about 6 months due to equipment failure.
+These types of outages are beyond the scope of the modelling as they are completely unforeseeable.
+They can be indirectly incorporated into the modelling by factoring them in when calculating the long-term average forced outage rates of the generating units.

 An exception in the use of historical unplanned outage rates was for plants with outages rates less than 0.1%.
 This level of reliability is unusual for a generation unit, and it normally comes about if the unit has had very infrequent use or no use at all over the historical period.
 For this reason we applied a floor of 0.1% for forced outage rates.
+This affected the four Tesla distillate units and the Neerabup peaking units.